kubernetes/website/content/en/docs/concepts/scheduling-eviction/scheduler-perf-tuning.md

 minimum value of 50 nodes.

-{{< note >}}In clusters with less than 50 feasible nodes, the scheduler still checks all the nodes, simply because there are not enough feasible nodes to stop the scheduler's search early.
+{{< note >}}In clusters with less than 50 feasible nodes, the scheduler still checks all the nodes because there are not enough feasible nodes to stop the scheduler's search early.

 In a small cluster, if you set a low value for `percentageOfNodesToScore`, your